MEV Bots & Uniswap Arbitrage: Sandwich Attacks in DeFi

 • Open-source bots like Mev-Bot-Uniswap make these tactics accessible to anyone.

-• Daily gains of 8%+ are possible, but risks include slippage, failed transactions, and front-running.
+• The bot’s developers claim daily gains of 8%+, but this is unverified and risks include slippage, failed transactions, and front-running.

 • Best practices: use slippage protection, monitor mempool, and consider bot strategies for your own trades.